not-jan/apex-tux/README.md

   - If you **don't** run DBus you have to disable the dbus feature: `cargo build --release --no-default-features --features crypto,usb`
   - Otherwise just run `cargo build --release`
   - If you **don't** have an Apex device around at the moment or want to develop more easily you can enable the simulator: `cargo build --release --no-default-features --features crypto,clock,dbus-support,simulator`

-### Sysinfo Dependencies

-Compiling the `sysinfo` (system stats) feature also requires `libstatgrab` and `lm_sensors` to be installed on your machine.
-This module only works on Linux. `libstatgrab` itself is written for cross-platform support, but the `sysinfo` module uses Linux-specific methods to acquire temperature and CPU frequency stats (split out as subfeatures of `apex-sysinfo`: `hwmon` and `cpuinfo` respectively).

 ## Configuration